What are Bile Duct Tumors?

 If a bile duct tumor is found to be benign, your doctor may need to treat associated infections or perform surgery to restructure the way bile is flowing through your digestive system.

-If a malignant bile duct tumor is detected early, it may be removal surgically.
+If a malignant bile duct tumor is detected early, it may be removed surgically.
 If the tumor is too large for removal or if cancer has spread, other approaches to care may include radiation therapy, chemotherapy, or ablation.
 Ablation uses radio waves to remove thin layers of diseased tissue within the duct.
 The Ruesch Center for the Cure of Gastrointestinal Cancers at the MedStar Georgetown Lombardi Comprehensive Cancer Center provides cutting-edge care for bile duct cancer.